Other contact information

 Currently, parking at Gold Bar Wastewater Treatment Plant has significant safety risks.
 However, we are able to build more stalls while staying within our current fenceline.

-New operations centre
+New operations center

 After meeting with the public and getting your feedback, we have a new recommendation on the location of future buildings within our current fenceline.

-Currently, most of the parking stalls at the Gold Bar Wastewater Treatment Plant are close to active treatment and process areas at the centre of the plant.
+Currently, most of the parking stalls at the Gold Bar Wastewater Treatment Plant are close to active treatment and process areas at the center of the plant.
 This creates significant safety risks such as traffic congestion and increased chance of accidents between pedestrians and vehicles.
 There is a need to provide additional on-site parking stalls for employees and contractors away from active treatment areas and process areas while still having parking near the workplace.

 In 2015, EPCOR completed a study which assessed the risks to employees working with wastewater and its biological hazards.
 A 2017 review recommended specific facility improvements.
 For instance, clean and dirty clothing is not properly separated (showers are between clean lockers and dirty lockers).
 Some locker and shower facilities also require staff to walk through process areas and lockers themselves are in process hallways.